hellozhilu/MAMC/README.md

+# MAMC
+Source code for the article: "A hybrid evolutionary algorithm for finding low conductance of large graphs"

 Zhi Lu, Jin-Kao Hao and Qinghua Wu.
 "A hybrid evolutionary algorithm for finding low conductance of large graphs".

 The source codes of our proposed MAMC algorithm is available in here.